CaptainLEVI-XXX/SuperYield/readme.md

+#### Architecture Design

+- How InstaDapp Lite works:
+    - instadapp is not open-source but after debugging several transaction via etherscan, I found that it have only A single main contract that has all the logic of ERC4626 + performs leverage logic with flashLoan within integrated platforms.
+    - Possible explanation is this design is gas saver(as less components -> less interaction -> save gass).
+    - Vault is customized for the startegy that they have built. for ex: currently they are supporting westh/ETH ...and this stratsgy vault logic design in a way that it can perform good yields.
+    - so their design is probably not modular but customized for their strategy , and I think it is a good approach because while building a startegy vault we always go for better yield and gas efficiency.

+ - How Super Yield (Assignment) works:

+ - In a nutshell , user can deposit asset in the vault, execution Engine takes the vault fund to invest it in appropriate protocols to create looping leverage psoition with flashloan.Where to invest?
+This answer must be provided by the backend. contract is only responsible for investing not for underlying logic behind investing as it would be become a complex contract .Less core , less bugs.
+ _ we also have a preLiquidationManager that is responsible for pre-liquidation of the position to maintain optimal LTV.It uses the same logic as moprho blue pre-liquidation system.but it can support any protocol.

+ - It consist of three main components Supervault: responsible for handling user deposit/withdraw,Execution Engine: responsible for performing leverage logic with flashLoan within integrated platforms and PreLiquidationManager: responsible for pre-liquidation of the position to maintain optimal LTV.

+ - SuperVault: ERC4626 + Reserve(instant withdrawals) + Batch;
+    - Deposit Flow (wstETH/Eth):
+        - User can approve and deposit wstETH directly to vault.
+        - In case if user has Eth then EthWrapper can be used for deposit into the vault.
+        - After the deposit vault funds stays in the vault unless execution engine calls vault for funds.
+    - Withdraw Flow:
+        - User can directly withdraw wstETH from vault, In case if he depsoited Eth then EthWrapper can be used for withdraw equivalent Eth deposited.
+        - for instant withdrawals Super vault use its reserve.
+        - If the reserve is burn out , user need to add a request for withdrawals in queue.
+        - Admin need to process the queue and request funds from Execution Engine.
+        - After that user can claim the withdrawals.

+ - Execution Engine is responsible for performing leverage logic with flashLoan within integrated platforms.It is built in such a way that it can support multiple protocols and used Instadapp flashLoan aggregator for flashLoan.
+ It has functions like open position , close position , rebalance (migrate position to different protocol), and rebalanceToTargetLTV.

+ - one point of design may be to seprate the Looping logic with Position manager i.e. we can have two contract one for position manager and other for perform Looping.
+I didnot choose this design ...because there were some depenecy of Looping with the position that were created and it would have increase the gas price of the system.
+Currently Execution Engine is single contract.

+- ULW : Universal Lending Wrapper: This is just a wrapper contract that can be used to build calldata for different lending protocols (low-level assembly for optimization).

 #### Pre-Liquidation System

 - This pre-liquidation system is isnpired from morpho-blue pre-liquidation system, but its extended for multiple protocols with some extra features.